Keya2418/Apple-Wesite-Redesign/README.md

 2. Clone the Repository:  https://github.com/Keya2418/Apple-website-in-Axure-RP-10.git

 3. Open Axure RP File:
-Open the apple_website_redesign.rp file in Axure RP 10.
+Open the AppleWebsite.rp file in Axure RP 10.

 4. Preview the Prototype:
 Use Axure RP's preview feature to interact with the prototype.